Program overview

 Career Options

-Graduates of the Master of Education with a specialization in Gender and Women's Studies can pursue a variety of career paths in Canada, including:
+Graduates of the Master of Education program with a specialization in Gender and Women's Studies can pursue a variety of career paths in Canada, including:

 - Educational Consultant: Work with schools and organizations to develop inclusive educational practices and policies.